G-dH/advanced-alttab-window-switcher/README.md

 - When you activate the Search mode using the hotkey, you can release the modifier keys used to activate the switcher (Alt, Super) and the switcher stays open.
 If the Search mode is active as default, relese of the modifier key activates the selected result as usual.
 If you activate the switcher using Super key, you have 5 seconds to start typing, or you can pres and release the `Ctrl` key to cancel the timeout.
 - Characters with diacritics are converted to its basic form and case doesn't matter.
 - You can also enter more patterns separated by a space in arbitrary order, so if you enter 'fox ext', a window with 'Extensions - Firefox' in the title will also be found.
 If you enter a character that would filter out all items (no match), this character will be removed and the selection will stays unchanged waiting for another character.
-- AATWS is saerching in the window title, app name, app generic name (which usually contains information what type of application it is), comment, keywords, categories and name of the app executable file.
+- AATWS is saerching in the window title, app name, app generic name (which usually contains information what type of application it is), description, keywords (not localized), categories (not localized) and name of the app executable file.
 Properties for apps comes from their `.desktop` launchers.
 - Window search results are based not only on window titles but also on their app names and names of executable, so you can find all default file manager windows by typing `files` or even `nautilus`.
 - Option `Search All Windows` for the Window Switcher allows AATWS to search for windows outside the current filter scope if no window was found with the current filter mode.
 - YOption `Search Applications` for the Window Switcher allows AATWS to search applications in the Window switcher mode, so you don't have to leave the window switcher to launch a new app (if no window match the entered pattern).
 - Search results in the application mode include installed applications and Gnome Settings Sections (they have their own launchers).
 - In the App Switcher if no app match the entered pattern, windows are searched automatically.
-- Application search results add generic name (if different from name) and comment (description) to the name in icon tooltips to help identify unknown apps.
+- Application search results add generic name (if different from name) and description to the name in icon tooltips to help identify unknown apps.
 - Option `Max Number of Search Results` for App Switcher limits output of search engine.
 Default is 12.
 - Application search results are weighted by the following criteria (in this order): position in the list of frequently used applications, app name starts with the pattern, any word in the item name/description/category/executable starts with the pattern.
 This means that you can very quicky and consistently find apps if you know their names, mostly using just one letter.
 - Window search results are weighted by the following criteria (in this order): app name starts with the pattern, any word in the window title/app name/executable starts with the pattern.